top of page

 Autumn invites us to decorate with nature’s abundance.
 A cluster of pumpkins by the garden gate, a tumble of gourds in an old wooden crate, or planters filled with marigolds and swaying grasses create a scene straight from a storybook.
 Even dried seed heads and faded blooms carry a rustic charm, whispering of cycles and change.

-Tip: Layer textures and colors that welcome the slower, cozier season.
+Tip: Layer textures and colours that welcome the slower, cozier season.

 Tip: This simple act of care not only supports biodiversity but also keeps your garden alive with movement and song well into fall.